 Step 6: Submitting internship packet

 Instructor reviews the internship packet and determines which documents are necessary for the internship.
 Forms and necessary documentation may vary across programs.
 Instructor maintains original internship forms.

 Considering an Internship?

-This nine-page packet includes a Learning Agreement, Application, Check Sheet, Internship Site Host (Business or Organization place of work) Evaluation of Student Performance and Student Worksite Review.
+This eight-page packet includes a Learning Agreement, Application, Check Sheet, Internship Site Host (Business or Organization place of work) Evaluation of Student Performance and Student Worksite Review.